 In this section, you can read more about:

 - Understanding Hormone Receptors and What They Do

 - How to Read Hormone Receptor Test Results

 - Treatments for Hormone-Receptor-Negative Breast Cancer

 "If cancer cells have receptors for these hormones, it's not necessarily a bad thing.
 It means that they are at least TRYING to perform the tasks of a normal breast cell.
-They're behaving — somewhat."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+They're behaving — somewhat."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org